 Recognizing the urgency for advancing flood risk reduction projects after the 1986 and 1997 floods, Yuba Water pursued multi-benefit infrastructure projects that included environmental and water supply benefits, which in turn helped secure funding from state bond programs and regional developers.
-This unique and proactive approach covered significant portions of early project costs and has been instrumental in securing millions of dollars in state and federal funds and credits for projects like the Feather River Setback Levee and the Marysville Ring Levee.
+This unique and proactive approach covered significant portions of early project costs and has been instrumental in securing millions of dollars in state and federal funds and credits for projects like the Feather River Setback Levee, Bear River Setback Levee, the Marysville Ring Levee and additional infrastructure improvements.

 Yuba Water also continually seeks to implement other, non-structural measures to improve public safety, such as agency and technology development.
-Some of the major research and operations coordination efforts underway include:
+Some of the major research and operational coordination efforts underway include:

-- Forecast-Coordinated Operations: Through improved data gathering, real-time information exchange and application of recent advancements in forecasting, Forecast-Coordinated Operations helps minimize the risk of exceeding river channel capacity during high-flow events
+- Through improved data gathering, real-time information exchange and application of recent advancements in forecasting, Forecast-Coordinated Operations helps minimize the risk of exceeding river channel capacity during high-flow events.

-- Forecast-Informed Reservoir Operations: Implementing forecast-informed reservoir operations reduces flood risk and improves public safety by using weather forecasts to determine the optimal releases for a dam in advance of threatening storms.
+- Implementing forecast-informed reservoir operations reduces flood risk and improves public safety by using weather forecasts to determine the optimal releases for a dam in advance of threatening storms.

-- Feather River Regional Flood Management Plan: Yuba Water, Three Rivers Levee Improvement Authority, Marysville Levee Commission and Sutter Butte Flood Control Agency partnered to develop the Feather River Flood Management Plan.
+- Yuba Water, Three Rivers Levee Improvement Authority, Marysville Levee Commission and Sutter Butte Flood Control Agency partnered to develop the Feather River Flood Management Plan.
 The plan outlines the long-term vision and goals for flood risk reduction in the region.